BGM-71 TOW

-First produced in 1970, TOW is one of the most widely used anti-tank guided missiles.
+The BGM-71 TOW ("Tube-launched, Optically tracked, Wire-guided", pronounced /'tou/) is an American anti-tank missile.
+First produced in 1968, TOW is one of the most widely used anti-tank guided missiles.
 It can be found in a wide variety of manually carried and vehicle-mounted forms, as well as widespread use on helicopters.
-Originally designed by Hughes Aircraft in the 1960s, the weapon is currently produced by Raytheon.
+Originally designed by Hughes Aircraft in the 1960s, the weapon is currently produced by RTX.